 The Security Fabric Agent option is enabled by default, and you cannot deselect it.
-See FortiClient setup types and modules on page 29.
+See FortiClient setup types and modules on page 28.

-- Security Fabric Agent: Endpoint telemetry, host vulnerability scanning and remediation - Secure Remote Access: VPN components (IPsec and SSL) will be installed - Advanced Persistent Threat (APT) Components: FortiSandbox detection and guarantine features - · Additional Security Features: AntiVirus, Web Filtering, Single Sign On, Application Firewall - 5.
+- Security Fabric Agent: Endpoint telemetry, host vulnerability scanning and remediation - Secure Remote Access: VPN components (IPsec and SSL) will be installed - Advanced Persistent Threat (APT) Components: FortiSandbox detection and quarantine features - Additional Security Features: AV, Web Filtering, Single Sign On, Application Firewall

+- 5. Click Next to continue The Destination Folder screen displays. - 6.
+(Optional) Click Change to choose an alternate folder destination for installation. - 7.
 Click Next to continue.

-The Destination Folder screen displays.

-- 6. (Optional) Click Change to choose an alternate folder destination for installation. - 7.
-Click Next to continue.

-FortiClient searches the target system for other installed antivirus software.
+FortiClient searches the target system for other installed AV software.
 If found, FortiClient displays the Conflicting Antivirus Software page.
-You can exit the current installation and uninstall the antivirus software, disable the antivirus feature of the conflicting software, or continue with the installation with FortiClient realtime protection disabled.
+You can exit the current installation and uninstall the AV software, disable the conflicting software's AV feature, or continue with the installation with FortiClient realtime protection disabled.